 Call, text, email, or talk with your student frequently, especially during the first six weeks of the semester.
 The first six weeks of the semester are very important to academic success.
 It is also a time when students may begin to drink heavily, which may interfere with their adjustment to college life and lead to feelings of failure.
 Poor adjustment to college can also result in requests to transfer or drop out.

 Ask about academics, your student's social/leisure time activities, and drinking and social behaviors of roommates and friends.
 Join your student on campus for Family Weekend (held each year during the fall semester) or visit on other occasions.
-Ask to meet his or her friends.
+Ask to meet their friends.

-You may want to ask your son/daughter questions like:
+You may want to ask your student questions like:

 - How is your roommate?